 Transport and distribution is one of the most vital supply chain basics for any sales or manufacturing business.
 For one thing, you must use assets effectively to ensure customers are supplied and satisfied.
 For another, transport personnel are customer-facing, so you need to ensure they always represent your company in the best possible manner.

-The customer-facing aspect becomes even more challenging when you use outsourced transport resources, since you must be able to rely on providers to treat customers as you would wish.
+The customer-facing aspect becomes even more challenging when you use outsourced transport resources, since you must be able to rely on providers to treat customers as you wish.

 With an in-house fleet you have a little more control, but remember that you are dealing with a workforce which isn’t under your managers’ noses, so training, policies and procedures must be in place and you must be careful to hire the right people to execute customer delivery duties.